rduplain/memo/startups-for-people-with-problems.md

 company.
 You run a company now.

-Keeping the cap table clean means that only founders and critical people have equity before raising money, and when you raise money, you do so in substantial rounds (much like closing on a mortgage).
+Keeping the cap table clean means that only founders and critical people have equity before raising money, and when you raise money, you do so with the full amount that you need to operate the company for 12-24 months (much like closing on a mortgage).

 Besides, people do not expect compensation when helping out.
 Not at first, anyway.